Nvrusha/Java-learnings/README.md

 ## 🎯 Purpose
 This repository serves as:

-1. A learning log of my Java programming journey.
+1. A learning log of my Oct programming journey.

-2. A reference for anyone also learning Java, with various examples and exercises.
+2. A reference for anyone also learning Oct, with various examples and exercises.

 3. A way to document my progress and gradually build a solid foundation.